-- (a) The College shall grant, on written request, leave of absence without pay for employees: - (1) to seek election in a municipal, provincial or federal election. - (2) for a period to a maximum of five (5) years for employees elected to union or public office. - (b) An employee who is on leave for full-time union or public duties shall accrue seniority to a maximum of two (2) years regardless of length of leave - (c) Upon return after a period of two (2) years or more the employee shall be subject to a further probationary period of six hundred (600) hours. - (d) Increments as per Article 16.4 will not be awarded for leave under this article.
+(a) The College shall grant, on written request, leave of absence without pay for employees:

+- (1) to seek election in a municipal, provincial or federal election, or Indigenous government. - (2) for a period to a maximum of five years for employees elected to union or public office.

+(b) An employee who is on leave for full-time union or public duties shall accrue seniority to a maximum of two years regardless of length of leave.

+(c) Upon return after a period of two years or more the employee shall be subject to a further probationary period of 600 hours.

+(d) Increments as per Article 16.4 will not be awarded for leave under this article.